 “Greece offers an ideal shooting environment with exciting diverse locations, mild climate, predictable weather, frequent and convenient flights from all European capitals, plus the lowest rates in the Euro zone,” enthuses Andreas Tsilifonis, executive producer at local production service providers Central Athens, who are being offered new production work, even from countries they’ve never worked with before.

 Shooting permits are generally straightforward to obtain, although it can be a little tougher for the archaeological sites, as the application needs time to pass through a committee.
 It’s also important to note that archaeological sites and monuments only allow shoots for long form scripted content, not for commercials.

 “We strongly advice producers to apply at the competent authorities of the Ministry of Culture and Sports at least one month prior to filming.
 Additionally, the expertise of Greek producers and location managers is needed to handle these permits,” says Vergou.

-Thanks to the growing number of productions shooting across the country there are some very good local crew available to work on projects of all sizes.
+The growing number of productions shooting across Greece means there are some very good local crew available to work on projects of all sizes.
 However, the numbers would be stretched thin if there were a lot of big productions shooting at the same time.

 “Greek crews speak perfect English and have the expertise to collaborate flawlessly with international audio-visual productions,” insists Vergou.
 “We have outstanding drone operators and post-production facilities equipped with high-end industry technologies to world-class VFX.”